jmrr/phd_thesis/Viva/preparation.md

     have it very difficult to overfit, so they will have to learn the particularities of the products in isolation.

- * Section 3.3.4: Why a "scaled" average?
+ * Section 3.4: Why a "scaled" average?
 Essentially, it's a way of normalising across the database so matching scores $\mu^{(n)}$ are weighted positively if the pair of images being matched have many pairwise descriptor comparisons that pass the criterion $f_u$.

  * Section 3.4.1.
-What do you mean by *[...] the descriptor matching method, despite not encoding geometric relationships between keypoints [...]* Once we do descriptor to descriptor distance comparisons, the geometric information (location of the descriptor) is lost, unlike with the spatial pyramid matching (SPM) approach.
+What do you mean by [...] *the descriptor matching method, despite not encoding geometric relationships between keypoints* [...]
+Once we do descriptor to descriptor distance comparisons, the geometric information (location of the descriptor) is lost, unlike with the spatial pyramid matching (SPM) approach.